Ashwagandha in Sanskrit means “smell of the horse” to correlate it with the strength of…Read More

-So, how to control blood pressure?
-In this article, we will list foods that will help you regulate blood pressure.
+So, how to avoid a high blood pressure diet?
+In this article, we will list foods that lower blood pressure.

-Citrus fruits like lemons, oranges, grapefruits, and others can be powerful when fighting blood pressure rise.
+Citrus fruits like lemons, oranges, grapefruits, and others can be powerful foods that lower blood pressure.
 They are not only packed with vitamins, minerals and other plant compounds but also actively fight high blood pressure and reduce the risks of high blood pressure.

 Lemon juice intake early in the morning can help lower your blood pressure significantly.
 Though it is advisable to consult your doctor before making diet alterations.

 What better a remedy than chocolate?
-This sweet indulgence may lower your blood pressure.
-A high quality bar that has above 70 percent cocoa, is an ideal choice in a fix like this.
+This sweet indulgence is considered one of the yummiest foods that lower blood pressure.
+A high-quality bar that has above 70 per cent cocoa, is an ideal choice in a fix like this.
 You must remember to consume no more than one square a day.

 Aloe vera is one of the kindest gifts of mother nature.
-Aloe vera juice – extracted naturally – provides many health benefits.
+Aloe vera juice – extracted naturally – provides many health benefits and is considered amongst the best foods that lower blood pressure.
 Whether it is relief from conditions like constipation, heartburn, or inflammation, controlling diabetes, and relieving high blood pressure.
 Start with having about 30 ml diluted in water daily.
-As per the American Heart Association, Aloe Vera can act as complementary therapy in your journey to fight blood pressure.
+As per the American Heart Association, Aloe Vera can act as a complementary therapy in your journey to fight blood pressure.
 By no means though can it act as a substitute for exercising, or healthy eating.

 Consuming wheatgrass juice regularly can impact your blood pressure in a positive way.
-The chlorophyll present in the plant, resonates with that of the hemoglobin present in the human body.
+The chlorophyll present in the plant resonates with that of the haemoglobin present in the human body.
 This factor helps normalise your blood pressure.
-It also helps purify your blood and improve its circulation in the longer rain.
+It also helps purify your blood and improve its circulation in the long run.
 The ideal way of starting wheatgrass juice is by diluting 30ml of the juice in a glass of water, and flavour according to your taste.
 This juice should be consumed twice daily to reap maximum benefits.
 Even BP Sure juice can help in blood pressure control.

-Oats are rich in fiber called beta-glucan, which might reduce blood cholesterol levels.
+Oats are rich in a fibre called beta-glucan, which might reduce blood cholesterol levels.
 This can also help lower blood pressure.
-Start the day off with a bowl of your favorite oats.
+Start the day off with a bowl of your favourite oats.
 You can be as innovative as you want with this versatile ingredient!
 Replace rice flour with oat flour to make delicious healthy idlis!
 On the other hand, if you like a light lunch, you must try a special preparation of Khichdi with oats!

-When looking for an excellent source of vegetarian protein, fiber and carbs – one must look towards lentil and other such pulses.
+When looking for an excellent source of vegetarian protein, fibre and carbs – one must look towards lentils and other such pulses.
+These are the nutritional foods that lower blood pressure.
 A simple preparation of your favourite dal can work wonders for your blood pressure.
-Always remember eating right is part of the solution for any problem.
+Always remember eating right is part of the solution to any problem.
 Beans, peas and even chickpeas can easily be prepared and help greatly with blood pressure.
-Lentils are very versatile hence can be used to cook anything.
+Lentils are very versatile and hence can be used to cook anything.

 According to the American Heart Association, yoghurt has shown strong signs of reducing the risk of high blood pressure, and heart disease.
 Unlike regular yoghurt, unsweetened yoghurts like Greek yoghurts have many health benefits.
 Slice in your favourite fruits, nuts or seeds, and chomp away!
 You can also have yoghurt with a delicious snack on the side – for the perfect breakfast meal!

 Even the smallest reduction of sodium from your diet can improve your mental health greatly and reduce blood pressure.
+Salt is one of the foods to avoid with high blood pressure.
 In order to consume an adequate amount of sodium and not overdo it, you can follow these tips.
 Read every food label in the supermarket before you make a purchase.
 You can get your hands on low sodium products very easily.
 Did you know?
 Just one teaspoon of your household salt has almost as much as 23,000 mg of sodium.
 Replace your salt with natural herbs, to add flavour to your food.
 Lastly, don’t make any big changes to your diet, ease into it slowly.

 In the end, remember that without good exercise, a complete diet and meditation, nothing is going to help in keeping you healthy.